didijazz/didijazz.github.io/resume/index.md

 * Designed and maintained a WordPress blog of curated images, audio and video from event performances.
 * Applied SEO, achieving top Google search results for 'Perth roving duo'.
 * Transitioned from manual EDM events promotion to using MailChimp.
-* Ran Pay-Per-Click (PPC) campaigns on Facebook and Google AdWords
+* Ran Pay-Per-Click (PPC) campaigns on Facebook and Google AdWords.
 * Promoted community arts music workshops using classifieds, community noticeboards and leaflets.

 **IT**
-* Designed and maintained a music teaching website built on Jekyll/GitHub
+* Designed and maintained a music teaching website built on Jekyll/GitHub.
-* Maintained a Google Apps account installed on the peachysounds.com domain
+* Maintained a Google Apps account installed on the peachysounds.com domain.
-* Maintained a Microsoft Office 365 account installed on the polkadotandmoonbeam.com.au domain
+* Maintained a Microsoft Office 365 account installed on the polkadotandmoonbeam.com.au domain.
+* Wrote a Python script to convert Microsoft Excel (.xls) bank transactions into Quicken Interchange Format (.qif).

 **BOOKKEEPING**
 * Maintained company accounts on the cloud using Wave Accounting.